 New Release of Blueworx Voice Response 7.6 for Linux

 Blueworx Voice Response version 7.6 introduces a new communications infrastructure that forms the foundation for continued development around event management and reporting.

 The event manager offers a new approach to the distribution, storage and sharing of events from various Blueworx components.
 These broadcasted events are received from an entire cluster and delivered to various applications using a high-performance Producer-Consumer Event Pipe powered by Apache Kafka.

-Our team recently attended the IBM THINK show and demonstrated the power of artificial intelligence in the contacts center leveraging Blueworx IVR with IBM Voice Gateway and IBM Watson.
+Our team recently attended the IBM THINK show and demonstrated the power of artificial intelligence in the contacts center leveraging Blueworx Voice Response with IBM Voice Gateway and IBM Watson.
 In a recent blog post by Jay Zelter, Worldwide Hybrid Cloud Executive at IBM, titled “At The Tipping Point: Transformation in the Contact Center”, Jay states that we must take a different approach to meeting changing customer expectations.
-Combining the power of IBM Voice Gateway and Blueworx Interactive Voice Response (IVR), IBM Watson enables us to deliver a fresh and powerful cognitive contact center experience.
+Combining the power of IBM Voice Gateway and Blueworx Voice Response, IBM Watson enables us to deliver a fresh and powerful cognitive contact center experience.
 Today, Blueworx releases BVR 7.5 for Linux which adds support for this integration.

-New Release of Blueworx Interactive Voice Response 7.5 for Linux
+New Release of Blueworx Voice Response 7.5 for Linux